-- → Modern technology should be used wherever possible to enhance communication and inclusion (service delivery can become more flexible through use of technology such as text phones, emails etc). - ⇒ Websites should be reviewed to meet the Bobby standards
+⇒ Modern technology should be used wherever possible to enhance communication and inclusion (service delivery can become more flexible through use of technology such as text phones, emails etc).

-Information regarding access

-- ⇒ All information about services should include clear information regarding access.
-This should include parking, level access, toilet facilities, interpreters, assistance available etc. - ⇒ RBKC.
-PCT and Chamber of Commerce to review websites
+- ⇒ Websites should be reviewed to meet the Bobby standards (national access standards) Information regarding access - ⇒ All information about services should include clear information regarding access.
+This should include parking, level access, toilet facilities, interpreters, assistance available etc. - ⇒ RBKC, PCT and Chamber of Commerce to review websites with this in mind